gnumonik/regtools/README.md

  - Timestamps might be off by a number of leap seconds.
 Need to find a way to check this.
  - Error messages aren't very helpful.

-If you find `regtools` useful, discover a bug, or have a suggestion for a new feature or change, please open an issue and let me know.
+If you find `regtools` useful, or have a suggestion for a new feature or change, please open an issue and let me know.
 (If it's feasible and doesn't require an asinine amount of work, I will probably add a feature if you request it, even if you're the only one that uses this!)

 # regtools